 - For children: Bring your child (but only one child at a time), current guardianship forms, developmental screenings, Individualized Education Plan and Individualized Family Service Plan information, Head Start information

-What if I don't like my clinician?
+What if I don't like my assigned mental health professional?

 I need to change my scheduled appointment.
 How do I change my appointment?

 Life happens and sometimes you can not make your scheduled appointment.
 We would be more than happy to reschedule you.
 Please call us (541) 426-4524 as soon as you know you need to change or within 24 hours of your scheduled appointment.

 Note: we do not currently get appointment cancellations or request through MyChart.
 Please call to cancel or reschedule at 541-426-4524.